 In a world of infinite attention stealers, focus is the key to your well-being.
 Unfortunately, it is also hard currency for social media agencies.
 You might think you got it all under control.
 We all do.
 But to paraphrase Emperor Palpatine, your feeble skills are no match for the dark side of social media.

-On the other side of your screen are a small army of psychologically trained experts, who are leveraging clever algorithms based on your own statistical data to provide you with exactly the kind of content that makes you scroll just a bit more.
-Or even better, makes you react strongly and engage in endless lose-lose arguments with strangers on the internet.
+On the other side of your screen, there is a small army of psychologically trained experts who are leveraging clever algorithms based on your own statistical data, to provide you with exactly the kind of content that makes you scroll just a bit more, down the rabbit hole.
+Or even better, make you react strongly and engage in endless lose-lose arguments with strangers on the internet, contribute to the ever-growing pile of negative garbage online.
 Your rage fits perfectly into their business model.
+This effect of reacting more strongly to something negative even got a name, “negativity bias”.

 — Edward O. Wilson

-It’s like a virus spreading over Facebook, Instagram, TikTok and the rest of the social platforms.
-But instead of the software being hacked by nefarious light-shy hackers wearing Guy Fawkes masks and black hoodies, the corporations themselves are designing the very foundation of the design around the goal to lure you in.
-And you use the software of your own free will, because it’s so addictive.
+It’s like an addictive drug spreading over Facebook, Instagram, TikTok and the rest of the social platforms.
+But instead of the software being hacked by nefarious light-shy hackers wearing Guy Fawkes masks and black hoodies, the big tech companies themselves are basing the very foundation of the design on the goal to lure you in.
+And you even use the software on your own free will, because it’s so addictive.

 There is also the even more alarming issue of deliberate disinformation.
 Today the information landscape seems to be more about identifying and filtering false information rather than consuming source material.